+Grades are based on two writing assignments.
+The first assignment is to draft a suppression motion on behalf of a defendant.
+The motion must be 8-10 pages in length and is worth 25% of your final course grade.
+The second assignment is a final paper concerning a criminal procedure issue of your choice.
+The paper must be 20-25 pages and is worth 75% of your final course grade.
 In addition, in accordance with AR 4-4.2, final course grades can be raised or lowered by a single increment based on class participation (e.g., from B to B+ or from A- to B+.)

-Class Attendance:
+Class Attendance

-- "Regular and punctual attendance and class preparation are required to earn academic credit."
+"Regular and punctual attendance and class preparation are required to earn academic credit."
 (AR 4-1) "If a student is absent for any reason for more than 20 percent of the sessions of a course, the student is not eligible for credit in that course.
 A student who is not present for at least 75 percent of a session of the course is absent from that session."
-(AR 4-1.1) Since there are 13 class sessions, a student who misses more than three classes for any reason is not eligible to receive course credit. - I use a sign-in sheet to monitor class attendance.
-To receive credit for a class, students must place their initials next to their name on the sign-in sheet. - I expect students to attend all classes.
-However, I recognize that there are situations such as a medical or family emergency, illness, or religious holiday that prevents a student from attending a class.
-It is the student's responsibility to inform me in advance if the student will be absent from class.
+(AR 4-1.1) Since there are 13 class sessions, a student who misses more than three classes for any reason is not eligible to receive course credit.

+I use a sign-in sheet to monitor class attendance.
+To receive credit for a class, students must place their initials next to their name on the sign-in sheet.

+I expect students to attend all classes.
+However, I recognize that there are situations - such as a medical or family emergency, illness, or religious holiday - that prevents a student from attending a class.
 Should circumstances occur where a student anticipates the possibility of missing a substantial number of class sessions (e.g., a serious illness), the student should immediately contact the Assistant Dean, Student Academic Affairs.

-Class Participation:
+Class Participation

 This is a course intended for students with a particular interest in Fourth, Fifth and Sixth Amendment constitutional law.
 I expect that many of the students who take this course are considering careers as prosecutors, public defenders, or both.
 One of the primary goals of this course is to help better prepare students to brief and argue suppression motions and oppositions, since these tasks are a core responsibility of criminal defense lawyers and prosecutors.
-With that objective in mind, a course requirement is the preparation of a defense suppression motion and a prosecution opposition (further described below).
+With that objective in mind, a course requirement is the preparation of a defense suppression motion.
 In addition, class discussion will be used to help students familiarize themselves with strategies and methodologies for orally arguing their position.
 Class discussion will also play an essential role in helping students understand and appreciate the difficult and complex criminal justice issues which we will be covering in class.
 While volunteering is encouraged and expected, I also "cold call" on students.

-Deadlines:
+Deadlines